negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

 A few points to pay attention to:

 -   Input, output and hyperparameter names are specified when creating an instance of :code:`KerasModule`.

 -   :code:`di` and :code:`dh` are dictionaries with inputs names mapping to input values and hyperparameter names mapping to hyperparameter values, respectively.

--   :code:`Conv2D(**dh)` uses dictionary unpacking
-    to call the Keras function that instantiates a Keras layer (as in the Keras API).
-We could have done the unpacking manually and performed additional computation.
+-   :code:`Conv2D(**dh)` uses dictionary unpacking to call the Keras function that instantiates a Keras layer (as in the Keras API).
+We could also have done the unpacking manually.

--   Upon the instantiation of the Keras module, we call :code:`get_io` to get a pair :code:`(inputs, outputs)`, where both :code:`inputs` and :code:`outputs` are dictionaries, where
-    :code:`inputs` maps input names to input objects (i.e., an object from the class :py:class:`deep_architect.core.Input`), and :code:`outputs` maps output names to output objects (i.e., an object from the class :py:class:`deep_architect.core.Output`).
-    Working directly with dictionaries of inputs and outputs is more convenient than working with modules,
-    because we can transparently work with subgraph structures without concerning ourselves about whether they are composed of multiple modules or not.
+-   Upon the instantiation of the Keras module, we call :code:`get_io` to get a pair :code:`(inputs, outputs)`, where both :code:`inputs` and :code:`outputs` are dictionaries, where :code:`inputs` maps input names to input objects (i.e., an object from the class :py:class:`deep_architect.core.Input`), and :code:`outputs` maps output names to output objects (i.e., an object from the class :py:class:`deep_architect.core.Output`).
+Working directly with dictionaries of inputs and outputs is more convenient than working with modules, because we can transparently work with subgraph structures without concerning ourselves about whether they are composed of multiple modules or not.

 A minimal example to go from this wrapper code to an instantiated Keras model is:

 .. code:: python